Software designers, not engineers An interview from alternative universe

 That sounds very abstract to me.
 You already had some time to learn how we do things here, so maybe you can help us understand the difference more concretely?

 Well, when we start a software project, we think of it in more general terms.
 A typical form of what you call specification in our world is a bit more like a design brief.
-A much more space is dedicated to the context in which the work is happening, the problem that you are trying to solve and constraints that you are facing, but design briefs say very little about any specific potential software solution to the problem.
+Much more space is dedicated to the context in which the work is happening, the problem that you are trying to solve and constraints that you are facing, but design briefs say very little about any specific potential software solution to the problem.

 It depends, of course, on the kind of problem you are solving.
 If it is a business problem, then it may turn out that the client does not even need a software solution!
 If you are looking at a more technical problem, then it is clear that software is the right answer, but a design brief leaves more room for creative solutions.